hirokinoue/dependency-visualizer/README.md

 ## Overview
 Dependency Visualizer is a tool that visualizes dependency among classes.

 This tool is experimental and possesses only basic functionality.
-For example, it doesn't have mechanism to resolve expressions and infer types, nor does it interpret PHPDoc.
+For example, it doesn't have a mechanism to resolve expressions and infer types, nor does it interpret PHPDoc.

 # Installation
 1. Edit composer.json